 Gas For Your Car – Some of these Oregon hot springs are an hour’s drive from any town or community (like Alvord Hot Springs).
 Make sure to fill your car with gas to prevent getting stuck in the middle of nowhere.

 Water and Snacks – Make sure to have fresh water and hiking snacks on hand.
 Soaking in hot springs can be a relaxing experience, but visitors may experience adverse health effects.
 To understand the risks and benefits of soaking in hot springs in Oregon, read this article about Hot Springs Health Benefits.

 Sunscreen and Bug Spray – Depending on the kind of exposure and climate of your prospective Oregon hot springs locations, you’ll need to come prepared.
 Places like Willow Creek Hot Springs are completely exposed to the sun, while other places like Bigelow Hot Springs can be a hot spot for mosquitos.

 Route Directions – Several Oregon hot springs are off the main highways, deep down forest roads, and BLM land.
-Make sure you have a paper or digital copy of directions so you can refer to them if you lose cell service.
+Make sure you have a paper or digital copy of the directions so you can refer to them if you lose cell service.
 We use these road trip apps ALL THE TIME when going on Oregon road trip routes!